Brian-FullStack/CI_MS1_ICE/README.md

 - [Image Resizer](https://imageresizer.com/) is where I reduced the size of the images inorder to reduce the loadtime of each page.

+- [favicon.io](https://favicon.io/) is the site I used to create the site icon.

 # Testing

 ## Testing User Stories